-You can customize the color scheme and typography of your application.
+You can customize the color scheme and typography of your application to help users recognize and trust that they are interacting with the correct agency or organization.
 This can be achieved in several ways, as explained in the next sections.
 Do not modify CSS files directly.